 Currently, Meghalaya faces a deficit in food grains by 1.22 lakh tonnes annually in order to feed a population of 2.3 million.
 The main reasons behind these constraints include the undulating topography, transport, infrastructure, inadequate credit support and poor or non-existent marketing system.

 Another major concern is the decline in the number of youths willing to take up agriculture as their career.
-These youths need to feel motivated to pursue agriculture as a livelihood and retain and pass on the traditional agricultural knowledge and practices.
+These youths need to feel motivated to pursue agriculture as a livelihood and retain and pass on traditional agricultural knowledge and practices.
 What are the obstacles?
 What could be the reasons?

 Meghalaya faces a deficit in food grains by 1.22 lakh tonnes annually in order to feed 2.3 million.